auth0/docs/articles/quickstart/native/react-native-vnext/interactive.md

 ## Configure Auth0 {{{ data-action=configure }}}

-To use Auth0 services, you need to have an application set up in the Auth0 Dashboard.
+To use Auth0 services, you must have an application set up in the Auth0 Dashboard.
 The Auth0 application is where you will configure authentication in your project.

 ### Configure an application